seap-udea/pryngles-public/README.md

   - This is branch `refactor`.
   - We have refactor the package to make it much more modular.
-  - The previous version (`Camel` version) have been preserved in the `legacy` module.
+  - The previous version (`RingedPlanet` interface) have been preserved in the `legacy` module.

 - **0.7.0.x versions**: